 Arrange for an appropriate amount of overlap between yourself and your successor.
 Usually, a few hours or possibly a few days is sufficient.
 Plan a thorough handoff, but let your successor lead it.
 (See this related article: Planning the Handoff.)

 In most cases, a “hand off and ride off” approach is best, but if you plan to have an ongoing role in your current organization, know that it has to work for your successor.
 Make sure that the role is clearly defined and that your successor has control over the employment agreement, and include a check-in process to make sure that the arrangement continues to work.
 If not, you should be prepared to move on.

-Do not take a seat on your organization’s board of directors, at least for a year or two.
+Don’t take a seat on your organization’s board of directors, at least for a year or two.